 - The WPMU DEV CDN is Multisite compatible across an entire network.

-- Smush CDN requires Dashboard Plugin and site to be registered on the Hub.
+- Both Smush CDN and Hummingbird CDN require the Dashboard Plugin and for the site to be registered on the Hub.

 11.6 Third-party CDNsLink to chapter 6